 - 1 c sourdough starter (this can be your discarded starter from your most recent feeding)

 - 1/4 c salted butter, melted and cooled

 - ½ - 1 c unbleached all-purpose flour

 - ¼ tsp mustard powder

 - dash paprika

 - Mix the melted butter into your starter.
-Add enough flour to achieve a stiff dough.
+Add baking soda and enough flour to achieve a stiff dough.
 Knead mixture together until a smooth, stiff dough forms.

 - Place in a bowl, cover loosely with plastic wrap, and let set at room temperature for 8 hours.

 - When you are ready to make your crackers, preheat oven to 350F.

 - Knead seasonings into the dough until well incorporated.